Home > HVAC > Heat Pump Repair Cost: What You’ll Really Pay

 The compressor is the heart of your heat pump, responsible for circulating refrigerant throughout the system.
 A failed compressor is one of the most significant and expensive repairs you can face, with replacement costs ranging from $750 to $4,500.
 Because this repair is so costly, it often raises the question of whether to repair the unit or replace it entirely, especially if your heat pump is older.
 In many cases, smaller electrical parts related to the compressor, like capacitors, can fail first.
 Replacing those is much less expensive and can prevent a total compressor breakdown.

-Broken Fan Motors
+Repairing a Broken Fan Motor

 Your heat pump has two fans: one inside to blow air through your home and one outside to move air over the coils.
 If either fan motor breaks, the system can’t transfer heat effectively and may overheat.
 You’ll likely notice a lack of airflow or hear unusual noises from the unit.
 Replacing a fan motor is a common repair that typically costs between $70 and $300.
 This is one of those issues that can often be caught early during routine check-ups, which is why investing in a service maintenance program can save you from an unexpected breakdown.

-Reversing Valve Issues
+Solving Reversing Valve Issues

 The reversing valve is a critical component that allows your heat pump to switch from cooling mode in the summer to heating mode in the winter.
 If this valve gets stuck or fails, your system will be trapped in one mode, unable to switch to the other.
 So, if your AC works but your heat doesn’t (or vice versa), the reversing valve could be the culprit.
 A professional repair for a faulty reversing valve generally costs between $325 and $625.
 Getting this fixed promptly ensures you’ll stay comfortable no matter the season.

-Thermostat and Electrical Problems
+Fixing Thermostat and Electrical Problems

 Sometimes, the problem isn’t with the heat pump itself but with its controls.
 A malfunctioning thermostat or a loose electrical connection can prevent your system from turning on, cause it to cycle improperly, or lead to inaccurate temperature readings.
 These issues can be tricky to diagnose on your own, but for a professional, they are often a quick fix.
 Repairing or replacing a thermostat and sorting out electrical issues can cost between $80 and $425.
 It’s often a relief to find out the problem is with the controls rather than a major mechanical part.